auth0/Auth0.Android/README.md

 ## Credentials Manager

-This library ships with two additional classes that help you store and retrieve the `Credentials` received in authentication calls.
+This library ships with two additional classes that help you manage the Credentials received during authentication.
 Depending on the minimum API level that your application is targeting you'd like to use a different implementation.

 ### Basic (Min API 15)